-‘Reasons For Attendance’ by Philip Larkin is a four stanza poem that is separated into uneven sets of lives.
+This is a four stanza poem that is separated into uneven sets of lives.
 The first line is a quatrain, meaning it contains four lines.
-The second, third and fourth lines have five lines, making them quintains.
-Larkin did not give this piece a perfect rhyme scheme, instead each stanza follows a pattern that makes use of half and full rhymes.
+The second, third, and fourth lines have five lines, making them quintains.
+Larkin did not give ‘Reasons For Attendance’ a perfect rhyme scheme, instead, each stanza follows a pattern that makes use of half and full rhymes.
 Loosely, the quatrain rhymes ABAB, and the quintains rhyme (with different endings) ABABB.

-Continuing into the poem, the third stanza is a great example of how half rhyme can work to the poet’s advantage.
-Rather than forcing lines to fit together exactly, Larkin was able to chose words which have similar sounding parts, like “sound” and “concerned.”
+Continuing into the poem, the third stanza is a great example of how half-rhyme can work to the poet’s advantage.
+Rather than forcing lines to fit together exactly, Larkin was able to choose words that have similar-sounding parts, like “sound” and “concerned.”
 Both of these end with the “d” sound, connecting them must enough to influence the overall rhyme scheme.